Sennevleminckx/SCI/README.md

 The project consists of two main components:

-1.**`SCI Calculator`**: A function that computes SCI scores for each team by analyzing the overlapping work schedules, providing insights into collaboration patterns within teams.
+1.**`SCI Calculator`**: A function that computes SCI scores for each team by analyzing task-aware overlapping work schedules, providing insights into collaboration patterns within teams.
 2. **`Schedule Generator`**: A script used to generate randomized work schedules for collaborators across different teams.
+It is a function that generates single-shift (9:00–17:00) schedules on weekdays.
+It distributes collaborators across multiple tasks and can be customized using parameters such as team sizes, number of tasks, and daily time allocation per task.
 This is primarily designed for performing sensitivity analyses on the SCI, as utilized in research studies.
 If you have your own dataset with schedules, you can directly use the `SCI Calculator` without generating new schedules.

 *Note: The Schedule Generator is used to